 - Jones S.C., Alavi, A., Christman D., Montanez, I., Wolf, A.P., and Reivich M. "The radiation dosimetry of 2 [F-18] fluoro-2-deoxy-D-glucose in man," J Nucl Med, 1982; 23, 613-617.

 - Kocher, D.C.
-"Radioactive Decay Tables: A handbook of decay data for application to radiation dosimetry and radiological assessments," 1981, DOE/TIC-I 1026, 89.
+"Radioactive Decay Tables: A handbook of decay data for application to radiation dosimetry and radiological assessments," 1981, DOE/TIC-11026, 89.

-Fludeoxyglucose F 18 Injection is supplied in multiple dose vials containing between 0.74 - 18.5 GBq (20 - 500 mCi), of no carrier added 2-deoxy-2-[F 18] fluoro-D-glucose, at end of synthesis.
+Fludeoxyglucose F 18 Injection is supplied in a multi-dose form, capped glass vial containing between 0.148 - 1,480 MBq (4 - 40 mCi/mL), of no carrier added 2-deoxy-2-[18F]fluoro-D-glucose, at end of synthesis, in approximately 20 mL.
 The contents of each vial are sterile, pyrogen-free and preservative-free.